Photo courtesy of publik15 via Flickr

 Did You Know That:

-- Detained immigrants have no right to an attorney, even though they can be held in jail for months.
+• Detained immigrants have no right to an attorney, even though they may be children or individuals with severe mental health issues.

 A National Problem with Community Impact

-In the Washington metropolitan area, hundreds of detained immigrants are being held in county jails in Virginia and Maryland.
-Some of these facilities are in small rural communities, hundreds of miles from the detainee’s family and friends.
+In the Washington metropolitan area, hundreds of detained immigrants (adults and children) are being held in county jails in Virginia and Maryland or in juvenile facilities in Virginia.
+Some of the jails holding adult detainees are in small rural communities, hundreds of miles from the detainee's family and friends.
 Many of the immigrants detained in these jails speak little or no English and have no understanding of immigration laws.
-Only a few can afford to hire an attorney and without any type of legal assistance it is nearly impossible to navigate the complex world of immigration law and even those individuals with good claims to remain in the United States can end up being deported.
+Only a few can afford to hire an attorney and without any type of legal assistance it is nearly impossible for an adult, much less a child, to navigate the complex world of immigration law and even those individuals with good claims to remain in the United States can end up being deported.

 What kinds of people does CAIR Coalition help?